ssmerd/memory-game/README.md

 This site was deployed to GitHub pages [Live Site](https://ssmerd.github.io/memory-game/).
 The steps to deploy are as follows:

 *   In the GitHub repository, navigate to the Settings tab
+*   On the left hand side choose Pages tab
-*   From the source section drop-down menu, select the Master Branch
+*   From the source section drop-down menu, select the Main Branch
-*   Once the Master Branch has been selected, the page will be automatically refreshed with the detail ribbon display to indicate the successful deployment
+*   Once the Main Branch has been selected, the page will be automatically refreshed with the detail ribbon display to indicate the successful deployment

 <br>